 - FTSE-100 futures -1.03%.

 Earnings of Note

-- Initial Jobless Claims for last week are estimated to remain at 330K versus 330K the prior week.
+- Initial Jobless Claims are estimated to rise to 365K versus 358K the prior week.

-- The Philly Fed. for June is estimated to rise to 10.0 versus a reading of 7.3 in May.
+- Philly Fed for February is estimated to rise to 9.0 versus 7.3 in January.